MCMaurer/Fish_Group_Models/michael_todo.md

 1) Finish all the hurdle models
     - fit them and summary plots and outputs
+        - ME plots and point+interval parameter plots *update 7/5/19: running lat_nov model, which should be the last one*
+    - for all the plots here, the credible interval bands can be hard to see, maybe add dashed lines to delineate them *update 7/18/19: all the analyses have been run and plots generated*

 2) Acceleration model for groups of 2 and 4
     - Already completed for 8
     - Do for both diff between individuals and diff from 1st individual
     - Generate summaries + plots
+    *update 7/18/19: all the analyses have been run and plots generated*

 3) Bayesian ICC stuff
     - note that this may not work with varying slopes models
+        - *update 7/5/19: submitted intercept only model lat_typ_int*
+            - *update 7/14/19: model didn't fit, check and run again*
+            - ok I resubmitted it, I think the problem was having both iterations and warmup set as 1000, so I think it maybe discarded all of the samples
     - **may have to redo models w/o varying slopes to get at this**
     - need to **bulletproof** arguments here

+*update 7/17/19*

+Have some really good stuff on why the ICC is being computed correctly, and I also have comparisons between ICC calculated on a random slopes vs. random intercepts only model.
+The ICC estimates for the two are not far off from each other.
+The intercepts only model ICC is fairly straightforward, but for the random slopes model, here's how it's done:
+"To get a meaningful ICC also for models with random slopes, use adjusted = TRUE.
+The adjusted ICC uses the mean random effect variance, which is based on the random effect variances for each value of the random slope (see Johnson et al. 2014)."
+It makes sense that the two ICC values you get out are close to each other but slightly different.
+It looks like both the intraclass variance AND total variance are different across the two models; BOTH are lower in the random slopes model.
+The random slopes model, for the typical food trial, also fits better according to both waic and loo, though it's not a massive difference.

+https://onlinelibrary.wiley.com/doi/epdf/10.1002/sim.2304 is a paper actually showing how you can use posterior sample medians and distributions to calculate the ICC, which is what the `sjstats` package does.

 4) Do certain groups eat proportion of food more consistently than others?
     - I think this would be like ICC for the prop_food_eaten models